Southwick, Northamptonshire: The manor of Southwick, and Southwick Hall

 The first mention of a Knyvett at Southwick is in 1194.
 The Knyvetts were in the village for at least a century before they built the present house.
 Richard Knyvett, a prominent wool merchant, was the keeper of the forest of Clive (or Cliffe) which is now part of Rockingham Forest, from 1324.
 The family built the medieval manor house which was then known as Knyvett's Place but is now known as Southwick Hall.
 Dating from this period are two towers, one at the front of the house and the other in the courtyard at the rear.

 Richard Knyvett's son, Sir John Knyvet, was Chief Justice of the King's Bench and Lord Chancellor between 1372 and 1377.
 Another family member was the Member of Parliament for Huntingdonshire and another was the Sheriff of Northamptonshire who was taken prisoner whilst fighting in the Hundred Years' War: a ransom of a thousand pounds was demanded for his release.

 The Knyvetts allowed Southwick to pass to the Lynn family after inheriting a better seat for themselves at Buckenham Castle in Norfolk.
 The first Lynn at Southwick was John Lynn, who married Joan Knyvett, a descendant of the John Knyvet established there in 1194.

 The Lynn family held the manor of Southwick from 1442 until 1840, and it was during their tenure that most of Southwick Hall was built, although the oldest parts date from the 14th century.
-The family ended in an heiress, Martha Lynn, who married but died childless in 1796.
+The family ended in an heiress, Martha Lynn or Lynne, who married but died childless in 1796.
 Her heirs were the Johnson family, who took the name and arms of Lynn but sold Southwick to the Capron family in 1840.